-As of the end of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$8 million.
-Of this total amount, \$4.4 million constitutes unassigned fund balance, which is available for spending at the government's discretion.
+As of the end of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$9.1 million.
+Of this total amount, \$5.2 million constitutes unassigned fund balance, which is available for spending at the government's discretion.
 The remainder of fund balance is restricted, or committed to indicate that it is set aside for specific purposes (debt service, police, street maintenance, and equipment replacement).

 The general fund is the chief operating fund of the City of Terrell Hills.
-At the end of the current fiscal year, unassigned fund balance of the general fund decreased of \$588 thousand from increased contributions to the City's capital projects and equipment replacement funds.
+At the end of the current fiscal year, balance of the general fund increased of \$861 thousand from cost saving measures in most departments and better than expected revenues.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 87% of total general fund expenditures, not including capital.
+Unassigned fund balance represents 104% of total general fund expenditures, not including capital.

-The debt service fund has a total fund balance of \$716 thousand all of which is restricted for the payment of debt service.
-The net decrease in fund balance during the current year in the debt service fund was \$5 thousand.
+The debt service fund has a total fund balance of \$728 thousand all of which is restricted for the payment of debt service.
+The net increase in fund balance during the current year in the debt service fund was \$12 thousand.

-The capital projects fund has a total fund balance of \$1.5 million.
-The City anticipates starting another round of street repairs in 2020.
+The capital projects fund has a total fund balance of \$1.7 million.
+The City started another round of street repairs in 2020 for a total outlay of \$267 thousand.
+This project will continue into 2021.